-Cooking and serving Baba Nyonya cuisines can be a delightful experience as you get the opportunity to learn their culture and also enjoy their mouth-watering dishes.
+Cooking and serving Baba Nyonya dishes is more than just a meal.
+It is a delightful experience as you get to learn about their culture and also enjoy their mouth-watering dishes.
 In this article, we will look at some of the popular Baba Nyonya food in Malaysia.
 If you would like to learn more about cooking, check out A Guide to Understanding Cooking.

 Ayam Pongteh

-Basically, this is a braised chicken dish which is cooked together with potatoes in a gravy of taucheo sauce (fermented bean sauce), gula melaka and soy sauce.
+Ayam Pongteh is a braised chicken dish that is cooked together with potatoes in a gravy of taucheo sauce (fermented bean sauce), aromatics, soy sauce, and a touch of gula melaka (dark palm sugar).
+The rich flavour of this dish is primarily due to the use of taucheo and gula melaka.

-In order preserve the flavour and texture of this dish, one must make sure the taucheo used is not too salty and crumbled as it is the base of this authentic cuisine.
+In order to preserve the flavour and texture of this dish, one must make sure the taucheo that is used is not too salty and crumbly, as it is the base of this authentic cuisine.

 Ayam pongteh is usually served with white rice and sambal belacan (red chilli paste) on the side.
 One of the plus points of this dish is that it tastes even better after being kept overnight.